- Category: European Union Carbon Market Glossary

 Fit for 55

-European Commission Proposal of 14 July 2021 for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC establishing a system for greenhouse gas emission allowance trading within the Union, Decision (EU) 2015/1814 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading scheme and Regulation (EU) 2015/757, COM(2021) 551 final, 2021/0211 (COD)) increases the Innovation Fund in Article 10a(8).
+Recent legislative proposals Fit for 55 increase the Innovation Fund even more European Commission Proposal of 14 July 2021 for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC establishing a system for greenhouse gas emission allowance trading within the Union, Decision (EU) 2015/1814 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading scheme and Regulation (EU) 2015/757, COM(2021) 551 final, 2021/0211 (COD), Article 10a(8)).

 The scope of the Innovation Fund is extended to allow it to provide support to projects through competitive tendering mechanisms such as Carbon Contracts for Difference (CCfDs).